fnabinash/rust-practice/README.md

 5. [Acknowledgement](#acknowledgment-)

 ## Folder Structure
+This repo is divided in 3 types of folder.
+1. **Levels**
+    - Level indicate difficulty of exercises.
+    - e.g. Basic, Intermediate, Advanced, Projects
+2. **Topics**
+    - Each level contains multiple topics.
+    - Each topic is a cargo workspace.
+    - e.g. `variables`, `functions`, `enums`, `traits` ...
+3. **Exercises**
+    - Each topics contains 10 exercises.
+    - Each exercise is a member of that workspace.
+    - e.g. `variables_01`, `variables_02`, `variables_03` ...

+#### Other Folders and Files
+1. **Image Folder**
+    - It contains images that are used in `README.md` file.
+2. **Quick Links**
+    - Quick links is a file, that contains links to solutions for all exercises(i.e. links to `src/main.rs`).

 ```
-├── 01-basic-rust                           // Level - Represent difficulty level
+├── 01-basic-rust                           // Level
-│   └── 01_hello_world                      // Topic - Represent topics under that level (a cargo workspace)
+│   └── 01_hello_world                      // Topic
 │       ├── Cargo.lock
 │       ├── Cargo.toml
-│       └── hello_world_01                  // Exercise - Each topic contains 10 exercises (members of the workspace)
+│       └── hello_world_01                  // Exercise
 │           ├── Cargo.toml
 │           └── src
 │               └── main.rs                 // Solution
 ├── 02-intermediate-rust
 ├── 03-advanced-rust
 ├── 04-projects
-├──images                                   // Contains images used in README file
+├──images                                   // Images Folder
-│   └── rust-practice-map.png               // Mind map used in README file
+│   └── rust-practice-map.png               // Mind Map
 ├── CODE_OF_CONDUCT.md
 ├── CONTRIBUTING.md
 ├── LICENSE
-├── QUICK_LINKS.md                          // Contains direct links to the solution of every exercise
+├── QUICK_LINKS.md                          // Direct Links
 ├── README.md
 └── SECURITY.md
 ```